 Google Analytics can help you track all this information, but it’s extremely difficult to set it up properly.

 That’s why we built MonsterInsights, the most popular Google Analytics plugin for WordPress.

-The pro version of MonsterInsights comes with built-in eCommerce tracking feature that you can use to enable WooCommerce enhanced eCommerce tracking with a single click.
+The pro version of MonsterInsights comes with a built-in eCommerce tracking feature that you can use to enable WooCommerce-enhanced eCommerce tracking with a single click.

 You can use MonsterInsights combined with Google Analytics to make data-driven decisions about your WooCommerce store and grow your business with confidence.

 To learn more about how to use Google Analytics’ advanced eCommerce features, see our article on how to enable customer tracking in WooCommerce.

 Google considers website speed as one of the most important ranking factors.
 This means faster websites are more likely to rank higher than slower websites.

 Slow websites are also bad for your business because they affect user experience and cost you actual money.

 According to a StrangeLoop case study, a 1 second delay in page load time can lead to a 7% loss in conversions, 11% fewer page views, and a 16% decrease in customer satisfaction.